“Kill you, pay me”

 Again, on the verge of a total mental breakdown, I reached out to our company’s HR department.
 I wrote an email describing my internal battle between ethics and survival.
 I let them know my thoughts of self-harm were growing, and I pleaded for help with paying for mental health treatment that I had been putting off for months.
 I hit send.
 I received a phone call 10 minutes later, and though I had received zero warnings or indications that my performance had been unsatisfactory, I was informed that my employment had been terminated.

 The time to speak up on these issues is now.
-If you work hard and are barely making it, I implore you to understand that your enemy is not found in the poor and working-class people on either side of the political aisle, but in those who have taken more than enough, and who will continue to deny basic dignity for all.
-Unite with your fellow workers and impoverished community members, understand the strength you have in numbers, and demand and continue demanding for the dignified treatment of yourself, your fellow workers and your community.
+If you work hard and are struggling, please understand that your enemy is not found in the poor and working-class people on either side of the political aisle, but in those who have taken more than enough, and who will continue to deny basic dignity for all.
+Unite with your fellow workers and impoverished community members, understand the strength you have in numbers, and demand a dignified existence for everyone.